Aashish1Tripathi/Ecommerce-Sales-Dashboard/README.md

 # Ecommerce-Sales-Dashboard
 This project showcases an interactive E-commerce Sales Dashboard developed using Microsoft Power BI.
 The dashboard is designed to provide a comprehensive view of key performance metrics for an online store, helping businesses monitor, analyze, and improve their sales performance through data-driven insights.
+The dashboard integrates data from multiple sources and displays critical KPIs, including Total Sales, Number of Orders, Revenue Trends, Average Order Value, Top-Selling Products, Customer Segmentation, and more.
+It offers dynamic filtering options by region, product category, and customer type, allowing users to drill down into specific segments for deeper analysis.